revdancatt/CAT422-glitch-location-viewer/README.md

 ## TODO

-* Work out how the heck Glitch rotates pieces of the landscape, 'cause it sure hell ain't normally :(
 * Apply the filters to change the colours
 * Option checkbox to turn blurring on/off (blurring slows everything down)
 * Maybe render to canvas layers instead, may speed the blurring up